comsysto/akka-lab/README.md

    ╚═╝  ╚═╝  ╚═╚══════╝    ╚═╝  ╚═╚═╝  ╚═╚═╝  ╚═╚═╝  ╚═╝    ╚══════╚═╝  ╚═╚═════╝
 ```

-# Reactive Programming with Akka
+# Reactive Programming with Akka and Scala
 ## High performant and scalable Applications

 It's time to start :)